TykTechnologies/tyk-charts/tyk-stack/README.md

 #### Mongo pump
 If you are using the MongoDB pumps in the tyk-oss installation you will require MongoDB installed for that as well.

-To install Mongo you can use these rather excellent charts provided by Bitnami:
+To install MongoDB you can use these rather excellent charts provided by Bitnami:

 ```bash
 helm install tyk-mongo bitnami/mongodb --version {HELM_CHART_VERSION} --set "replicaSet.enabled=true" -n tyk